openqasm/openqasm/README.md

 OpenQASM is a [Qiskit project](https://qiskit.org).

-## :bangbang: Call for Applicants for TSC Secreatary! :bangbang:
+## :bangbang: Call for Applicants for TSC Secretary! :bangbang:

 We are searching for candidates for the role of [TSC Secretary](governance.md#tsc-secretary).
 The TSC will select a new Secretary during a TSC meeting in April, 2025.